🥇 5 Best Oil Filter Bob Is The Oil Guy Of 2021 – Reviewed & Tested

 Silicone anti-drain back valve.

 While you might be skeptical about this brand, let me assure you that regardless of their other products, their oil filters are one of the best out there.
 It is renowned as a professional auto oil filter and easily ranks my favorite among the oil filters I have used.

 Firstly, the efficiency oil filter rating is really good in Mobil 1 auto filter.
 It is capable of sieving out 99.6% of the contaminants in the oil before it passes into the engine.
 This is particularly aided by the synthetic fiber-blend media incorporated in the filter.
 Synthetic media, in general, are a level above the cellulose ones in filtering out the dirt.
 They have far more consistent pores and are relatively more reliable when it comes to the smaller impurities.

 Another advantage of this synthetic media is the extended holding capacity that this fuel filter offers.
 It can hold up to 28.0 grams of filtered contaminant.
 Just make sure that you change the oil filter when you go for your next oil refill.

 It works just as well with any kind of motor oil.
 It is not necessary for you to stick to Mobil ones.
 That’s an advantage on the go when you don’t have a choice of motor oil.

-Mobil 1 is the most appropriate oil filter for full synthetic oil with 615 PSI operating pressure.
+Mobil 1 is the most appropriate oil filter for 100% synthetic motor oil with 615 PSI operating pressure.
 This is almost nine times the pressure than any other oil filter can withstand.

 It even has an oil filters with anti drain back valve .
 This removes the probability of internal leakage.
 You will suffer from fewer dry starts this way.